Coignite-ApS/businesslogic/README.md

 ![alt text][automatic-webform]

-Adding *stylesheet link-tag* and *class attribute* are optional.
-Consider your styling options with [styling guidelines][styling guide].
+Use our [styling guidelines][styling guide] to achieve your unique look.

 **Please note:** *Auto-generated forms are also accessible [programmatically](#use-businesslogic-programmatically).*